 Typically a Ford Crown Victoria, a NY cab can be a scary car indeed.
 But it's not necessarily the car's fault as much as it is simple physics.
 You just don't want to get in its way, as its driver is charged with the nearly impossible task of consistently getting people to meetings and airports on time, despite the teeming masses of pedestrians, cyclists, skateboarders and other cars that clog the non-sleeping city's streets at all hours of the day.
 Fiat S76 aka The Beast of Turin

 Built to compete in the one-mile speed event in 1911, the Fiat S76, nicknamed the Beast of Turin, boasted a simply massive 28.5-liter, 300-horsepower four-cylinder engine.
 That means each cylinder displaced over 7 liters.
 To put it into perspective, just one of this Fiat's cylinders boasts more volume than the total cylinder volume of a new Lamborghini Aventador's V12.
 The Fiat's giant engine made for a comically tall hoodline and a frighteningly loud and discordant exhaust.
 Check out the video here and you'll see, and hear, what we mean.
 We cannot think of a vehicle more deserving of its nickname.

-Have a safe and happy Halloween, folks!
+Have a safe and happy Friday the 13th, folks!